 \subsubsection{Experiments}

-In natural data, true synonyms are hard to find -- some might even argue they do not exist.
-Here, we consider two source terms synonymous if they consistently translate into the same target term.
-To find such synonyms, we exploit the fact that OPUS contains texts both in British and American English.
-Therefore, it contains synonymous terms that are spelt different -- e.g.\ \textit{doughnut} / \textit{donut} -- and synonymous terms with a very different form -- e.g.\ \textit{aubergine} / \textit{eggplant}.
-We use 20 synonym pairs total (see Figure~\ref{fig:per_synonym}).
+To find synonyms -- source terms that translate into the same target terms -- we exploit the fact that OPUS contains texts both in British and American English.
+Therefore, it contains synonymous terms that are spelt different -- e.g.\ \exa{doughnut} / \exa{donut} -- and synonymous terms with a very different form -- e.g.\ \exa{aubergine} / \exa{eggplant}.
+We use 20 synonym pairs in total (see Figure~\ref{fig:per_synonym}).

-\paragraph{Test design} Per synonym pair, we select natural data from OPUS in which the terms appear and then perform synonym substitutions.
-Thus, each sample has two sentences, one with the British English term and one with the American English term.
+\paragraph{Test design} Per synonym pair, we select natural data from OPUS in which the terms appear and perform synonym substitutions.
+Thus, each sample has two sentences, one with the British and one with the American English term.
 We also insert the synonyms into the synthetic and semi-natural data using 500 samples per synonym pair per template, through subordinate clauses that modify a noun -- e.g. ``the king \textit{that eats the doughnut}''.
 In Appendix~\ref{ap:substitutivity}, Table~\ref{tab:substitutivity_appendix}, we list all clauses used.

 \paragraph{Evaluation} Like systematicity, we evaluate substitutivity using the consistency score, expressing whether the model translations for a sample are identical.
 We report both the full sentence consistency and the consistency of the synonyms' translations only, excluding the context.
-Cases in which the model omits the synonym from the translation are labelled as consistent if the rest of the translation is the same for both input sequences.
+Cases in which the model omits the synonym from both translations are labelled as consistent if the rest of the translation is the same for both input sequences.